cvilsmeier/sqinn/README.md

 forwards the request to SQLite, and writes a response to stdout.
 It is used in programming environments that do not allow calling C API functions directly.

-    !!!

-    Not production-ready.

-    Preliminary version, everything may change.

-    !!!

 [SQLite](https://www.sqlite.org) is written in C and provides a API for using it in C/C++.
 There are many language bindings.
 If you cannot or do not want to use one of the available language bindings, and your programming